 As the NIJ Grant Progress Assessment program continued to evolve, the program was suspended on September 30, 2011.
 NFSTC closed the program after 6 years, having reviewed more than 2,300 NIJ awards exceeding $1 billion in Federal funding and serving crime laboratories across the U.S. to help them meet their grant performance goals.
 NIJ has funded the continuation of free DNA audits to laboratories through September 30, 2012.

-NFSTC completed activities in the Namus program in 2011, having designed, built and operated the project from its inception.
+NFSTC completed activities in the NamUs program in 2011, having designed, built and operated the project from its inception.
 In addition, NFSTC completed operations under the Forensic Technology Center of Excellence in 2011.

 Scientists at NFSTC continue to provide training, support and technology evaluations for agencies and laboratories across the country.
-In addition, NFSTC provides similar services for a variety of Department of Defense customers, private laboratories and corporations.
+In addition, NFSTC provides services for a variety of Department of Defense customers, private laboratories and corporations.

 NFSTC strives to serve all stakeholders with timely, necessary services to improve the practice and quality of forensic science at every level.
 Our annual reports provide more about our projects and history.